-Industrial applications in the mining sector, automotive and transport sectors, rigging and other industrial manufacturing operations tend to chose webbing over old-school materials due to its easy of use, low-risk and proven safety benefits.
+Industrial applications in the mining sector, automotive and transport sectors, rigging and other industrial manufacturing operations, tend to choose webbing over old-school materials due to its ease-of-use, low-risk and proven safety benefits.

 Generally, webbing takes the form of either flat or tubular fabric.
 With flat being more rigid and often stronger than its more flexible, although sometimes thicker, tubular counterpart.
 The type used is often dependant on the requirements of the final application.

 Webbing products are fabrics which are woven from yarn.
 The yarn is chosen based on the application of the webbing and is either a natural or synthetic fibre.

 Natural fibre yarn takes the form of cotton, whilst standard synthetic fibres include polyester, nylon and polypropylene.
 Exotic synthetic fibres would include such fibres as Kevlar ® – which is also used in adventure gear and bullet-proofing; Nomex ® – which is flame resistant; and Dyneema ® and Spectra ® – which are ultra-durable, strong and chemical resistant.

 The weaving process

 Weaving is a method of textile production in which two distinct sets of yarns are interlaced at right angles to form a fabric.
 The way the warp and weft interlace with each other is called the weave.